ydahal1/ydahal1/jokes.md

-What do you call a sheep with no legs?
-A cloud.
+How do you get a baby alien to sleep?
+You rocket.

 [
-Thu Sep  4 00:25:33 UTC 2025
+Fri Sep  5 00:26:46 UTC 2025
  ]